Raimundas Čivilis

-Raimundas Čivilis (24 November 1959 – 27 November 2000) was a Lithuanian basketball player, known for his career in Žalgiris Kaunas from 1977 to 1988.
+Raimundas Čivilis (24 November 1959 – 27 November 2000) was a Lithuanian professional basketball player, known for his career in Žalgiris Kaunas from 1977 to 1988.

 Life

 Born in Panevėžys in 1959, Čivilis became a member of Žalgiris team in 1977.
 His early career, however, was not successful, until Vladas Garastas took the head coach's post in 1979.
 Garastas immediately took a liking in him and put him in the starting five.
 He naturally became a leader, and stayed one even after Arvydas Sabonis came to the team in 1981.
-In a match in 1986, when Žalgiris was playing against Petrović's Cibona Zagreb, and Sabonis fouled out, Čivilis took over and led his team to defeat Cibona 94:91.
+In a 1985–86 FIBA European Champions Cup match in 1986, when Žalgiris was playing against Petrović's Cibona Zagreb, and Sabonis fouled out, Čivilis took over and led his team to defeat Cibona 94–91.

-In 1988, he left Žalgiris, played briefly for a Slovak basketball club, and retired soon afterwards.
+In 1988, he left Žalgiris, played briefly in Bulgaria and Slovakia, and retired soon afterwards.
 In 2000, Čivilis died of tuberculosis.